-This is a non-auditioned group for mixed voices (boys and girls).
+Grades: 9-12 Prerequisite: none Credit Type: Arts or Elective This is a non-auditioned group for mixed voices (boys and girls).
 The focus is on learning and performing choral literature at a high quality level.
 Grading is based on attendance, daily participation, and participating at concerts & performances.

-This course is required for students planning to take either level of the IB music tests, but this is also open to students who are not planning to take the IB test or be a full diploma IB student.
+IB MUSIC & THEORY 1-2Year-Long Course: 7461-7462 Grades: 11-12 Prerequisite: Instructor approval required Credit Type: Arts or Elective This course is required for students planning to take either level of the IB music tests, but this is also open to students who are not planning to take the IB test or be a full diploma IB student.
 This course focuses on the development of skills for the successful musician.
 Students listen, analyze, arrange/compose, prepare, and present music.
 Topics of study include the language and structure of music: notation, intervals, scales, chords, melodic and harmonic ear training, music history, and musical styles.
 Course structure parallels a first-year college music theory course.
 Job-shadowing and final compositions may be components of this course.
 Students are required to work independently.

-Prerequisite: Audition - Instructor approval required - Concurrent enrollment in chamber choir or concert choir required, except for rhythm section members, or by teacher discretion.

-Auditions are held in the spring for the upcoming academic year.
+Grades: 9-12 Prerequisite: Audition - Instructor approval required - Concurrent enrollment in chamber choir or concert choir required, except for rhythm section members, or by teacher discretion.
+Credit Type: Arts or Elective Auditions are held in the spring for the upcoming academic year.
 This course is for an advanced group of singers.
 Focus will be on learning and performing choral literature at a high quality level.
 This group performs at festivals, school & community events and concerts.
+Grades: 9-12 Prerequisite: none